 - Monotherapy trial vs sitagliptin, pioglitazone, and metformin: nausea (11.3% vs 3.7%, 4.3%, and 6.9%), diarrhea (10.9% vs 5.5%, 3.7%, and 12.6%), injection-site nodule (10.5% vs 6.7%, 3.7%, and 10.2%), constipation (8.5% vs 2.5%, 1.8%, and 3.3%), headache (8.1% vs 9.2%, 8.0%, and 12.2%), dyspepsia (7.3% vs 1.8%, 4.9%, and 3.3%).

 - Injection-site reactions were observed more frequently in BYDUREON-treated patients (17.1%) vs patients treated with BYETTA (12.7%), titrated insulin glargine (1.8%), or placebo injection (6.4%-13.0%).
 Injection-site reactions were observed in 14.2% of antibody-positive patients vs 3.1% of antibody-negative patients, with higher incidence in those with higher-titer antibodies.
 BYETTA-treated patients had similar incidence between antibody-positive and antibody-negative patients (5.8% vs 7.0%).
-Small, asymptomatic, subcutaneous injection-site nodules are seen with the use of BYDUREON.
+Subcutaneous injection-site nodules may occur with the use of BYDUREON.

 - Oral Medications: BYDUREON slows gastric emptying and can reduce the rate of absorption of orally administered drugs.
 Use with caution with oral medications.

 - Warfarin: Postmarketing reports with exenatide of increased international normalized ratio (INR) sometimes associated with bleeding with concomitant use of warfarin.
 Monitor INR frequently until stable upon initiation or alteration of BYDUREON.